 WORX WG191 56V 13-inch

 If you want a solid cordless string trimmer but don't want to spend the requisite cash for the Makita, then the WORX is a fantastic choice.
 This string trimmer is one of the easiest to deal with when it comes to reloading the string and is decently comfortable to use.
-It does a solid job at weed eating, handling most vegetation without issues, has plenty of power for typical yard maintenance, and is fairly capable at making detailed cuts.
-The guard has integrated wheels so edging is an absolute breeze and has decent battery life.
+It does a solid job at weed eating, handling most vegetation without issues, has plenty of power for typical yard maintenance, and is fairly capable of making detailed cuts.
+The guard has integrated wheels so edging is an absolute breeze and has a decent battery life.

 Unfortunately, the WORX can stall out a bit when trying to cut particularly dense patches of grass and weeds.
 It doesn't get as tangled as some of the other trimmers but the guard and wheels can get caught up in taller plants.
 The guard can also get in the way for detailed cuts if you can't use the wheels.
 Despite those flaws, the WORX is our top recommendation for anyone looking for a solid string trimmer that isn't going to shred your savings as much as the top-tier models will.